-In this section, we introduce basic definitions and facts related to the theory of well-quasi-orders.
-In particular, we recall that being well-quasi-ordered is preserved by several operations including union, Cartesian product, and application of a monotone~function.

-A \emph{sequence} of elements of a set~$A$ is an ordered countable collection of elements of~$A.$ Unless otherwise stated, sequences are finite.
-The sequence of elements $s_1, \dots, s_k \in A$ in this order is denoted by $\seqb{s_1, \dots, s_k}.$ We~use the notation $A^\star$ for the class of all finite sequences over $A$ (including the empty sequence).
+Remark that $H$ is a contraction of $G$ iff $G$ has an $H$-model.
+Intuitively, an $H$-models indicates which connected subgraphs to contract in $G$ in order to obtain a graph isomorphic to~$H$.

-A \emph{partially ordered set} (\emph{poset} for short) is a pair $(A, \lleq)$ where $A$ is a set and $\lleq$ is a binary relation on $S$ which is reflexive, antisymmetric and transitive.
+\paragraph{Quasi-orders.} A \emph{quasi-ordered set} (\emph{qoset} for short) is a pair $(\Sigma, \lleq)$ where $\Sigma$ is a set and $\lleq$ is a binary relation on $S$ which is reflexive and transitive.
 An \emph{antichain} is a sequence of pairwise non-comparable elements.
-In a sequence $\seqb{x_i}_{i\in I \subseteq \N}$ of a poset $(A, \lleq),$ a pair $(x_i,x_j),$ $i,j \in I$ is a \emph{good pair} if $x_i \lleq x_j$ and~$i<j.$ A poset $(A, \lleq)$ is a \emph{well-quasi-order} (\emph{wqo} for short), and its elements are said to be \emph{well-quasi-ordered} by $\lleq,$ if every infinite sequence has a good pair, or equivalently, if $(A, \lleq)$ has neither an infinite decreasing sequence, nor an infinite antichain.
-An infinite sequence containing no good pair is called an \emph{bad sequence}.
+We say that $(\Sigma, \lleq)$ is a \emph{well-quasi-order} (\emph{wqo} for short), or that its elements are \emph{well-quasi-ordered} by $\lleq,$ if it has neither an infinite decreasing sequence, nor an infinite antichain.